hoodiehq/hoodie-connection-status/README.md

 connectionStatus.isChecking
 ```

+- Returns `undefined` if status not loaded yet, see [connectionStatus.ready](#connectionstatusready)
-Returns `true` if connection is checked continuously, otherwise `false`.
+- Returns `true` if connection is checked continuously
-The state is persisted in cache.
+- Returns `false` if connection is not checked continuously

 ### connectionStatus.check(options)